 Personal loan scams: Who are legitimate loan companies?

 Personal loan scams are more common than you might think.
-The Canadian Anti-Fraud Centre reports that Canadians lost $530 million to fraud in 2022, $569 million in 2023 and $241 million so far in 2024 (as of March 31).
+The Canadian Anti-Fraud Centre reports that Canadians lost $578 million to fraud in 2023 and $638 million in 2024.
 That’s why it’s important to shop around for legitimate loan companies in Canada and know how to spot personal loan scams before they happen to you.

 Key takeaways

-• Steer clear of companies that require you to make upfront payments.
+• Steer clear of companies that require you to make upfront payments, such as for loan insurance.

-• Look for the company’s contact information to check if it’s legit.
+• Look for the company’s contact information, terms and conditions, privacy policy and business registration to check if it’s legit.

 Legitimate loan companies in Canada